AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

    3. Test case: `loan not repaid 1`
       Expected: `list loan` command shows 1st loan as outstanding

+### Add Investment

+1. Adding a new Investment
+   1. Test case: `add investment d/ monthly investment 1 a/ 100 r/ 1.22 m/ 22`</br>
+      Expected: An Investment object is added to the investmentList, can be shown with the `list investment` command
+   2. Test case: `add investment d/ monthly investment 2 a/ 50.68 r/ 1.22 m/ 15`</br>
+      Expected: An Investment object is added to the investmentList, can be shown with the `list investment` command

+### Delete Investment

+1. Deleting an Investment
+   1. Prerequisites: At least 2 investments shown when running the `list investment` command
+   2. Test case: `delete investment 1`</br>
+      Expected: The investment originally shown as investment 1 is deleted and investment 2 is now the first in the list

+### List Investments

+1. Listing all investments (empty investment list)
+   1. Prerequisites: No investment objects in the investment list or in data file
+   2. Test case: `list investment`</br>
+      Expected: Shows $0 returns for 5 years and 10 years as there is no contribution to investment returns

+2. Listing all investments (non-empty investment list)
+   1. Prerequisites: At least 1 investment shown when running the `list investment` command
+   2. Test case: `list investment`</br>
+      Expected: A list of all the investments are shown in chronological order of when they were added in.
+The 5 year and 10 year returns of all the investments are also shown

 ### Persistence

 1. Enter any valid command and ensure it is saved by entering `list {category}`.